Life on the world's most remote island.

 Empty

 Livestock farming is the most common occupation on the island.
-Some animals raised for meat and milk are cows, sheep, chickens, and geese.
-Sheep wool is used to make wool.
-There is a wool factory on the island, performing carding and spinning by hand.
-Lobsters here are considered to be beautiful and delicious, and are the main export and source of income for the islanders.
-In addition to exploitation, people combine conservation to maintain a sustainable profession.
-In addition, they also make money by selling rare postage stamps on the island to collectors around the world.
+Several animals are raised for meat and milk, including cows, sheep, chickens, and geese.
+Sheep's wool is used to make yarn.
+There is a factory on the island that produces wool, carrying out the manual processes of combing and spinning.
+The lobsters here are considered beautiful and delicious, and are a major export product, providing income for the island's inhabitants.
+Besides exploitation, the people combine conservation to maintain a sustainable livelihood.
+In addition, they earn money by selling rare postage stamps from the island to collectors around the world.

 Tôm hùm hay còn gọi là tôm hùm đá Tristan (Jasus tristan) - được bán ở các khách sạn xa xôi như Las Vegas và Trung Quốc - có rất nhiều quanh quần đảo Tristan và là trụ cột của nền kinh tế đảo.

-Lobsters, also known as Tristan rock lobsters (Jasus tristan) – sold in hotels as far afield as Las Vegas and China – are abundant around the Tristan archipelago and are a mainstay of the island's economy.
+Lobsters, also known as Tristan rock lobsters (Jasus tristan), which are sold in hotels as far away as Las Vegas and China, are abundant around the Tristan archipelago and are a mainstay of the island's economy.

 Empty